aundsbonds/a-league-analytics/README.md

 ## Overview
 TThe A League is statistically the second youngest league by average minutes in the world  https://aleagues.com.au/news/a-league-ranked-global-youth-stats-cies-serbian-superliga-latest-news/

-This presents an opporunity for the A League to help produce high quality prospects to graduate as socceroos, and eventually garner high transfer fees to overseas clubs.
-It's one of the most exciting times for young Australian footballers in recent memory.
+This presents an opporunity for the A League to become the best league in the world for producing high quality youth prospects.
+This can benefit Australian football by generating stronger football prospects to follow the path to becoming a Socceroo, and also provide opportunity for A-League clubs to earn more lucrative transfer fees from overseas clubs - positioning Australia as an up and coming hotbed for youth football talent.

 This is an interactive Dash web application for analyzing A-League player and team statistics, specifically for under 23 players.